 Upon admission to McMaster, graduate students are automatically considered for funding by the various departments.
 Offers that include funding will state the amount and duration of funding, conditions for renewal (if any), terms of continued funding, and other relevant details.
-Continued funding for graduate students from the University or from individual programs will be based on satisfactory progress of the student in his/her program as determined by academic criteria or as specified in an offer of funding.
-If the student has been awarded a Graduate or Departmental Scholarship, he/she should be aware that the funds for this scholarship might come from funds awarded by the School of Graduate Studies and/or from the department.
+All funding for graduate students from the University or from individual programs will be based on satisfactory progress of the student in their program as determined by academic criteria or as specified in an offer of funding.
+If the student has been awarded a Graduate or Departmental Scholarship, they should be aware that the funds for this scholarship might come from funds awarded by the School of Graduate Studies and/or from the department.
 The student may also receive a Research Scholarship provided by funds from the supervisor.
-If the student has been awarded an Entrance Scholarship, he/she should realize that it is for the first term of study only and is not renewable.
+Students that have been awarded an Entrance Scholarship, should be aware that it is for-paid in the first term of study only and is not renewable.
+All funding is contingent on enrolment of the student.